markusklooth/jekyll-quickstart/README.md

 ## Features

-  * Includes one Rake action by default: "watch" will run the Jekyll server, open the URL of the server, and start the Compass poll process
+  * Includes one Rake action by default: "watch" will run the Jekyll server and start the Compass poll process.